Institutional Review Board

-Once you have determined that your research requires IRB approval, please contact the manager of Institutional Effectiveness, Accreditation, & Quality to initiate the IRB process.
+Once you have determined that your research requires IRB approval, please contact Institutional Effectiveness, Accreditation, & Quality to initiate the IRB process.
 The college's IRB does not assume the role of evaluating proposed research, its merits, or its potential contribution to scholarly literature, or assist with recruiting of test subjects.
 Rather, the IRB is charged with evaluating each project’s compliance with ethical standards.

 - Types of IRB Review